 I’m happy and privileged to make my place in that succession.
 Many artists who’ve come before me provide inspiration as does the possibility that my work may have importance to a young artist in the future.
 But it is the way the process demands focus in the present, in each moment, that is most compelling.

-The work grounds me.
-Working with bits of colored earth allows me a connection with the elemental.
+The work grounds me and allows a connection with the elemental.
 At the same time, I’m occasionally allowed a glance into the metaphysical, a chance to feel myself and my work in sync with the motion of the planet.